Skip to main content

 1. Check Your Story Text

-The AI looks at the story text on the left page to decide what to illustrate.
+The AI looks at the story text on the left page to decide what to illustrate as well as the details you provided initially.
 If the text is vague or missing details, the picture may not match your vision.

 • Make sure your story text matches what you want to see in the illustration.